AustinCodingAcademy/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+It is a one or many to a one and only one  relationship.
+Each actor can be in many films, but each actor is one and only one actor.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+It is a blue lined filled diamond so it's a NOT NULL simple attribute

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+3, because it has 3 items that are colored red.

 ##### ER Diagram upload